bmxdemo/bmxproject/logbook/postings/20180119_PowerSweeps/index.md

 These measurements were replicated for the amp-chain in the basin, which appear below in figure 2.
 Port 1 of the VNA was connected to the -30 dB port of the 30 dB directional coupler, with 15 dB of attenuation.
-The same 12 dB attenuator setup was connected after the output port of the front end box, inserted ahead of the band pass filter.
+The same 12 dB attenuator setup was connected after the output port of the front end box, inserted in place of the band pass filter.
 This was where the second port of the VNA was attached.

 **Figure 2: 1 dB Compression Points, Measured in the Basin:**
 ![basin](1dBCompPointsBasin.png)